solsoftware/capsula/tutorial.md

 Apart from the novel encapsulation model which is useful in any application domain, Capsula exhibits concepts specifically dedicated to the domain of user interfaces.
 These concepts are developed to decouple managing hierarchy of widgets from managing any other behavior.

-Capsula allows engineers to combine mutually interacting widgets into a larger components (capsules) without necessarily gluing them together in terms of layout.
+A capsule is not a widget per se.
+However, a capsule may represent a widget.
+What's more, it may represent a group of widgets.
+The layout of this group of widgets may be fixed inside the capsule or left partly or completely unspecified.
+In other words, Capsula allows engineers to combine mutually interacting widgets into a larger components (capsules) without necessarily gluing them together in terms of layout.
 This enables creating extremely rich and complex components that have very high reuse potential.

 Capsula provides both object-oriented and template-based way of building user interfaces.
 Anyhow, the same concepts are used in both ways.
 Let's say a few words on these concepts first and then proceed to explaining both of the supported ways of building user interfaces.